suyiinang/website/content/posts/projects/05_predict/predict.md

 From the column metadata (figure 9), the following were observed (boxes in red):
 1)	Respondent_id variable captured as ID
 2)	All variables with 2 levels captured as Binary
-3)	3 variables were rejected - high percentage of missing values (missing values for these variables were 45 – 50%, our cut-off was 40%)
+3)	3 variables were rejected - high percentage of missing values (missing values for these variables were 45 – 50%, my cut-off was 40%)
-Finally, we set “h1n1_vaccine” to Target.
+Finally, I set “h1n1_vaccine” to Target.

 ### 2.5 	Data exploration
 2.5.1 	Adjustments to variables